Carmen Lawrence: State political career

-Entry to State Parliament
+Entry to state parliament

 During this period, Lawrence joined the Labor Party.
-She unsuccessfully contested the seat of East Melville at the 1983 election against sitting Liberal Party member Anthony Trethowan, but was more successful in 1986 when she won the seat of Subiaco following the retirement of long-serving Liberal-turned-independent Dr Tom Dadour.
+She unsuccessfully contested the seat of East Melville at the 1983 election against sitting Liberal Party member Anthony Trethowan, but was more successful in 1986 when she won the seat of Subiaco following the retirement of long-serving Liberal-turned-independent Tom Dadour.
 In 1988, following the sudden departure of Brian Burke as Premier, she was appointed Minister for Education.
 At the 1989 election, her seat of Subiaco was abolished in a redistribution, and she won the new seat of Glendalough.

 The Western Australian Labor government was in a state of crisis as a result of corruption allegations against the cabinets of two successive premiers, Brian Burke and Peter Dowding, the so-called "WA Inc" period.

 Premier of Western Australia

 In February 1990, Dowding was forced by his colleagues to resign.
 Lawrence, a prominent opponent within the Labor Party of Brian Burke's Right faction, of which Dowding was a member, replaced him as Premier on 12 February 1990, with Ian Taylor as her deputy.

-Carmen Lawrence was the first female Premier of an Australian State.
+Lawrence was the first female Premier of an Australian State.
 However, she was not the first female head of government of a province of the Commonwealth of Australia; being preceded by Rosemary Follett, who became Chief Minister of the ACT on 11 May 1989.

 On 19 November 1990, Lawrence called a Royal Commission into matters related to the WA Inc deals, after considerable public and media pressure.
 The commission hearings began on 12 March 1991, and within months, the Labor party became a minority government as three left-wing MPs left the party to sit as independents.
 Coverage of the commission hearings dominated media headlines for most of the period from then until the 1993 election.